Ice is a street name for the drug methamphetamine, or meth, in its “rock” or crystal form.

 - Continuing to take the drug despite negative social, emotional, and physical consequences

-- More and more time devoted to thinking about, talking about, and using and recovering from ice
+- More and more time is devoted to thinking about, talking about, and using and recovering from Ice

 Signs of a Meth Overdose

 Between 2015 and 2019 overdoses involving meth tripled in people in the United States for those between the ages of 18 and 64.
-A meth overdose often involves the following issues:
+A meth overdose often involves the following signs and symptoms: